phlmn/drynkit-pcb/bugs/prototype-01/README.md

 ### Fix

 Connect Pin A0, A1 and A2 to 3V3 since they are near it.
+This results in I2C Address `1001111`.